 7. Would you require new branding?

 Some clients don’t realise that a brand new product without any previous design and marketing materials will also require a new branding.
-This includes logo, colours, fonts, styling, etc, which are usually included in a separate Design Brand Guidelines or at least in a UI toolkit.
+This includes logo, colour pallete, typography, styling, etc, which are usually included in a separate Design Brand Guidelines or at least in a UI toolkit.